snabbdom/snabbdom/README.md

 }
 ```

-Then make sure that you use the `.jsx` file extension and import the `jsx` function at the top of the file:
+Then import the `jsx` function at the top of the file:

 ```jsx
 import { jsx } from "snabbdom";